 You need air conditioning repair service if:

-- Your air ducts have leaks, punctures, or tears
+- Your air ducts have leaks, punctures, or tear

 - Your HVAC (heating, ventilation, air-conditioning) system is overworked because it’s the wrong size for your building